Josef Drásal: Life

 Drásal was born in Chromeč, into a poor family as the third of six children.
-At an early age, he differed from his peers and reportedly suffered from the pain they attributed to his abnormally rapid growth.
+At an early age, he differed from his peers and reportedly suffered from pains that were attributed to his abnormally rapid growth.
 Growth pain probably affected his mental development.
-He had great strength, but despite graduating from elementary school, he did not learn to read and write properly.
+He had great strength, but despite graduating from primary school, he did not learn to read and write properly.

 Drásal was considered a good and gentle man.
 After school he started working as a day laborer in his native village and then as a coachman in Bludov Chateau.
 In 1860 he went to the town of Holešov to work as an agricultural worker.

 In Holešov, a local innkeeper noticed him and turned him into a circus attraction.
 He became known as "Hanakian Giant" and performed in the traditional costume typical of this ethnographic region.
 He travelled all over Europe with his performance, most notable were his performances for emperors Napoleon III and Wilhelm I. His circus career earned him his own house in Holešov, where he lived until his death.
 Nothing has been preserved from the building modifications adapting the house to his height.

 Drásal died in Holešov at the age of 45 from an unknown disease, probably related to his lifestyle and frequent travel.